liud16/capstone18/README.md

     print(model.summary())
    # Get the predicted values and derivatives
     y_hat = model.predict(nm_array)

     return  y_hat
 ```

 [Documentation](https://contrib.scikit-learn.org/py-earth/content.html).
 [Sample code](http://localhost:8888/edit/getbest/py.docs/py-earth.py).

-This function searches for peaks based on convoluted value compared to neighbouring points and returns those peaks whose properties match optionally specified conditions (minimum and / or maximum) for their height, width, indexs, threshold and distance to each other.
+This function searches for peaks based on convoluted value compared to neighboring points and returns those peaks whose properties match optionally specified conditions (minimum and/or maximum) for their height, width, indices, threshold and distance to each other.